The Old Electric Vehicle or EV Tax Credit

 @theodorrr

 In 2023 and beyond, the IRS and federal government revised and established the electric vehicle or EV tax credit to be called the Clean Vehicle Tax Credit.
 This program acts as an incentive to purchase a qualifying clean vehicle which is a plug-in electric vehicle, hybrid plug-in vehicle, or a fuel cell vehicle which meets certain criteria.
-Get all the details on the linked page and learn how to claim the new EV tax credit on your current year tax return and how you can get the payment up front as a down payment:
+Get all the details on the linked page and learn how to claim the new EV tax credit on your 2023 year tax return and how you can get the payment up front as a down payment:

 Clean Vehicle Tax Credit

 Note: The below information applies to taxes prior to 2023.
+See the new EV tax credit.

 The Qualified Plug-In Electric Drive Motor Vehicle Credit, commonly referred to as the federal EV tax credit, can be worth up to $7,500 in nonrefundable credit.
 For previous year returns, there is also the Alternative Motor Vehicle Tax Credit which can be claimed for fuel cell vehicles.